hankbao/libreboot/docs/archive_old.md

         upstream)
     -   Patch to disable use of timestamps in coreboot no longer included (merged upstream)
--   coreboot-libre: don\'t list vortex86ex kbd firmware as microcode
-    (list it separately)
+-   coreboot-libre: don't list vortex86ex kbd firmware as microcode (list it separately)
--   coreboot-libre: don\'t rm \*/early\_setup\_ss.h (these are not
+-   coreboot-libre: don't rm \*/early\_setup\_ss.h (these are not blobs)
-    blobs)
 -   coreboot-libre: add GPLv3 license to the findblobs script
--   coreboot-libreboot: don\'t rm raminit\_tables (nahelem/sandybridge)
+-   coreboot-libreboot: don't rm raminit\_tables (nahelem/sandybridge)
     (they are not blobs)
--   coreboot-libre: don\'t delete the .spd.hex files (they are not blobs)
+-   coreboot-libre: don't delete the .spd.hex files (they are not blobs)
--   build/release/archives: don\'t put rmodtool in libreboot\_util
+-   build/release/archives: don't put rmodtool in libreboot\_util
 -   docs/install/x200\_external.html: recommend installing GNU+Linux at
     the end
 -   docs/install/x200\_external.html: add more photos, improve